-To avoid late filing penalties, 2015 information returns must be filed with the IRS and/or the Social Security Administration (SSA) by February 29, 2016 if paper filing or by March 31, 2016 if filing electronically.
+The IRS moved up the filing deadline to on, or before, January 31, 2018 for Form 1099-MISC, reporting nonemployee compensation payments in box 7.
+Other 2017 information returns must be filed with the IRS and/or the Social Security Administration (SSA) by February 28, 2018 if paper filing or by March 31, 2018 if filing electronically.
 In some cases, it is possible to obtain an extension of time to file information returns with the IRS and/or SSA.
-Regardless of how you file your government copies, information returns must be furnished to employees and other taxpayers by February 1, 2016.
+Regardless of how you file your government copies, information returns must be furnished to employees and other taxpayers by January 31, 2018.